 FM 455 Access

 There are two small parking lots off Lake Ray Roberts Dam Road.
 One at the trailhead and another close to the outflow structure.

 FM 428 Access

 This access point is located off FM 428 (Sherman Drive) and has a parking area, restroom, equestrian area, and kayak/canoe put-in and take-out points.

 US 380 Access

-Access to the south end of the trail is off U.S. 380 (University Drive) and has kayak/canoe access, and hike and bike access only.
+Access to the trail's south end is off U.S. 380 (University Drive) and has kayak/canoe access and hike and bike access only.